 In 2006, Prof. Nizet was named Chief of a new Division of Pharmacology & Drug Discovery at UCSD School of Medicine, Department of Pediatrics and the UCSD Skaggs School of Pharmacy & Pharmaceutical Sciences.
-This Division encompasses faculty in basic, translational, and clinical research, including the investigators and staff of the NICHD-Funded UCSD Research Program in Developmental Pharmacology.
+This Division encompassed faculty in basic, translational, and clinical research, including the investigators and staff of the NICHD-Funded UCSD Research Program in Developmental Pharmacology.
 The program seeks to establish a pathway for drug development from initial discovery of novel compounds and targets through to early stage clinical trials, with a major focus on development of new anti-infective strategies.

 Prof. Nizet's work has been recognized by the Sidney Farber Award, the Pediatric Infectious Diseases Society Young Investigator Award, the Edward Mallinckrodt, Jr. Foundation Scholar Award, the American Heart Association Established Investigator Award, the American Lung Association Career Investigator Award, a Stephen Silberstein Senior Fellowship of the American Asthma Foundation, and the 2008 E. Mead Johnson Award for Research in Pediatrics.
 He has been elected to the Society for Pediatric Research, the American Pediatric Society, the American Society for Clinical Investigation, the Association of American Physicians, and the American Academy of Microbiology.
 The laboratory has published > 320 manuscripts in the fields of microbial pathogenesis, innate immunity and novel approaches to infectious diseases therapy, including > 100 in the last 3 years alone.

-Dr. Nizet is spearheading the faculty initiative for the UCSD Health Sciences Center for Immunity, Infection & Inflammation which will debuted 2014 with participation from >100 UCSD Health Sciences Investigators, >40 investigators across the greater UCSD campus, and close interaction with a community of colleagues from the La Jolla Institute of Allergy & Immunology, the Salk Institute for Biological Sciences, the Sanford-Burnham Medical Research Institute, the J. Craig Venter Institute, and local biotechnology and pharmaceutical companies.
+Dr. Nizet is spearheading the faculty-led initiative for the UCSD Health Sciences Center for Immunity, Infection & Inflammation which will debuted 2014 with participation from UCSD Health Sciences Investigators, investigators across the greater UCSD campus, and close interaction with a community of colleagues from the La Jolla Institute of Allergy & Immunology, the Salk Institute for Biological Sciences, the Sanford-Burnham Medical Research Institute, the J. Craig Venter Institute, and local biotechnology and pharmaceutical companies.
 Through collaborative research and strategic recruitments, we are seeking to put UCSD at the forefront of emerging paradigms including microbiome sciences, systems biology of infectious diseases, and anti-infective drug discovery.

 Curriculum vitae (.PDF)